What to Pack

 So what are the must have items in your carry-on luggage?
 It has taken fourteen years to master the art of hand luggage and here is what you will find in mine, certainly not hairdryer, straightener or umbrella.

-MEDICATION: Any medication you need to take when travelling should be with you in your hand luggage.
+Medication: Any medication you need to take when travelling should be with you in your hand luggage.
 I pack malaria tablets, motion sickness, nausea and painkillers.

-KEEPING COMFORTABLE: To ensure I am always comfortable and protected, I make sure my hand luggage has sun screen, insect repellent, hand sanitiser, antihistamine cream and a hat.
+Keeping Comfortable: To ensure I am always comfortable and protected, I make sure my hand luggage has sun screen, insect repellent, hand sanitiser, antihistamine cream and a hat.
 Just don’t forget the 100ml per item rule on planes.

-SMOOTH SAILING: Any time you travel, smooth sailing should be a priority so have with you passport, all money, bank cards, full itinerary, flight tickets and emergency contact numbers.
+Smooth Sailing: Any time you travel, smooth sailing should be a priority so have with you passport, all money, bank cards, full itinerary, flight tickets and emergency contact numbers.
 Many of our guests save copies of these items on a USB stick and have this in their main bag and another in their hand luggage so all bases are covered!

-GIZMOS & GADGETS: Many of us cannot travel without modern day gizmos and gadgets like mobile phones.
+Gizmos and Gadgets: Many of us cannot travel without modern day gizmos and gadgets like mobile phones.
 Remember to unlock your phone so you can buy a local sim to avoid expensive international roaming fees.
 Also remember chargers and power adaptors as plug points vary in every country.
 Other electronics I take include ipad so I can store photos and email family when I do come into WIFI access.
 Camera, memory cards, batteries and chargers are essential and often cause the most heartache because they can be heavy.

-BEAUTY IN EYES OF BEHOLDER: It is important to feel good when travelling, so I always pack my toothbrush and small toothpaste in my hand luggage and brush!
+Beauty in the Eye of the Beholder: It is important to feel good when travelling, so I always pack my toothbrush and small toothpaste in my hand luggage and brush!
 I also take a scarf – it’s great to keep me warm, cover up any food stains gained whilst ‘in air’ eating and act as an extra pillow!

-BE PREPARED: This is a precaution only really, take a change of clothes.
+Be Prepared: This is a precaution only really, take a change of clothes.
 This is important because on the very slim chance your main bag doesn’t make the plane, you will have at least a spare set to see you through the night.

-INNER SECRETS: Common sense really, wear sunglasses, scarves and jumpers when bags are getting weighed and keep any containers small.
+Inner Secrets: Common sense really, wear sunglasses, scarves and jumpers when bags are getting weighed and keep any containers small.
 Remember zip lock bags do a great job and holding things together and are light weight.

-BRONWEN’S RULES: I travel light and smart (I hope).
+EA Rules: I travel light and smart (I hope).
 I pack a week before I am due to depart so I can revisit, repack and reduce weight.
 I want to ensure I have all the essentials in my hand luggage so I am comfortable and prepared and can focus on enjoying my safari holiday.